piontekle/fso-2021/part3/phonebook_pt2/README.md

 POST `/`

-Requires name, number.
+Requires name (at least 3 characters), number (at least 8 digits).
 Creates a new contact, returns new contact

 Request ex:
 ```